 What auditions you get from the algorithm are based on how well you perform on the site, your reviews, and your activity on the site.
-So, someone with more reviews and bookings will get auditions you don't.
+So, someone with more reviews and bookings may get auditions you don't, or get them a lot sooner.
 There is also a search option for clients to seek you out directly, and the higher-performing users may be at the top of that search engine.
 Voices.com suggests 15 auditions a week as the bare minimum for expecting any kind of success on their platform.